zenstackhq/zenstack-docs/docs/reference/server-adapters/_using-api.md

 1. With third-party client generators

     ZenStack provides an [OpenAPI](/docs/reference/plugins/openapi) plugin for generating Open API 3.x specification from the ZModel.
 The generated OpenAPI spec can be used to generate client libraries for various languages and frameworks.
-For example, you can use [openapi-typescript](https://github.com/drwpow/openapi-typescript) to generate typescript client.
+For example, you can use [openapi-typescript](https://github.com/drwpow/openapi-typescript) to generate a typescript client.